delphidabbler/htmlres/README.md

 ## Scope

-This document relates to _HTMLRes_ v1.4.x.
+This document relates to _HTMLRes_ v1.3.1 and later.

 ## Description